youssefMes/RestaurantManagementSystem/README.md

 ### [3.
 Delivery Service](https://github.com/youssefMes/RestaurantManagementSystem/wiki/3.-Delivery-service)
 which manages to deliver the products to the customers.

-## Developpement:
+## Developpement process:
-For more informations about the developpment part, please click on the following [**link**](https://github.com/youssefMes/RestaurantManagementSystem/wiki/Developpment)
+For more informations about the developpment process, please click on the following [**link**](https://github.com/youssefMes/RestaurantManagementSystem/wiki/Developpment)